 Hans oversees the Stewardship and Donor Relations team, which supports efforts to acknowledge, retain, and grow donor support through events, communications, and personal interactions.
 She sets the goals, strategies, and objectives to support the Office of the President, six academic schools, centers of excellence, and functional units through stewardship initiatives and programs designed to acknowledge, retain, and grow donor support.

 She collaborates with the director of Planned Giving to provide stewardship for members of the Shadow Lawn Society (donors who have the university in their estate plans), members of the Society of Trustees, and donors to annual and endowed scholarships.Meet the Stewardship and Donor Relations Team

 Executive Director of Development

-In his role, Will Hill sets the strategic direction and delivery of career support to undergraduate and graduate students, as well as the growing alumni network.
-Hill oversees a team of career counselors and employer relations staff, aimed at providing students with customized career guidance, including networking assistance, company exploration, and industry-specific job and internship opportunities.
-A key department within the University Advancement division, Career Services works to leverage and enhance corporate and employer relations—through alumni and friends—aimed at bolstering student outcomes and placements at top-tier, reputable companies.
-Hill and team work to connect quality employers to the Hawk network through virtual and on-campus recruiting, career fairs, and online postings.Meet the Career Services team
+The Executive Director sets the strategic direction and delivery of career support to undergraduate and graduate students, as well as the growing alumni network.
+The Executive Director oversees a team of career counselors and employer relations staff, aimed at providing students with customized career guidance, including networking assistance, company exploration, and industry-specific job and internship opportunities.
+A key department within the University Advancement division, Career Development works to leverage and enhance corporate and employer relations—through alumni and friends—aimed at bolstering student outcomes and placements at top-tier, reputable companies.
+The Career Development team works to connect quality employers to the Hawk Network through virtual and on-campus recruiting, career fairs, and online postings.Meet the Career Development team